 There are a few main reasons why blockchain startups fail.
 As an entrepreneur, business owner, or prospective founder in the blockchain space, you need to know what those reasons are and how to avoid them so that your project is more likely to be successful.
 This article details the top 6 reasons why blockchain startups fail and how you can avoid them.

 1. Lack of a Concrete Vision for Their Product

 The blockchain and cryptocurrency space is profitable to the average eye.
 It’s a no-brainer that many people will want to cash in with a product.
 However, when there is a lack of a real vision and a concrete idea of what the product should look like and what features it should have, everyone involved will waste their time.

 You can’t wake up one day and just decide to build something for blockchain.
 When founders do not know what they want to build, they will waste effort with constant scope changes, and their project development will drag out way longer than it should.
-Knowing what you want in a minimum viable product (MVP) is the foundation to a successful outcome.
+Knowing what you want in a minimum viable product (MVP) is the foundation of a successful outcome.

 You need to ask yourself these questions:

 - What do I want to achieve with this project?